Sago Mine disaster: Locating the trapped miners

 The 13 trapped miners were about 2 mi inside the mine at approximately 280 ft below ground.
 Five four-man teams tried to make their way through the entries, which were 5.5 ft high.
 By 12:40 p.m. on January 3, they had reached 10200 ft into the mine.
 It was believed that the trapped miners were somewhere between 11000 to 13000 ft from the entrance.

 Two 6.25 in holes were drilled from the surface into areas where the miners were believed to be; microphones and video cameras lowered into them for ten-minute periods did not find any signs of life.
-Air quality tests performed through the first hole on the morning of January 3 indicated that carbon monoxide (CO) levels in that part of the mine were at 1,300 parts per million.
-Officials called this "very discouraging."
+Air quality tests performed through the first hole on the morning of January 3 indicated that CO levels in that part of the mine were at 1,300 parts per million.
+Officials called this "very discouraging".
 A third hole encountered groundwater and could not be drilled all the way down.
 However, the miners were trained to find a safe part of the mine and barricade themselves into it in the event of an explosion or collapse.
 Experts expected that a third hole, if successful, could expand the opening and provide a better way of rescuing the miners than proceeding into the mine.
-Miners are required to carry a SCSR that provides a one-hour supply of oxygen for evacuation.
+Miners are required to carry an SCSR that provides a one-hour supply of oxygen for evacuation.
 The first hint of the miners' status came around 5:00 p.m. on January 3 when it was reported that a body had been found.
 Because of the location of the body, those familiar with the miners and their jobs believed it was the fire boss, Terry Helms.
 Hours later, just before midnight, rumors spread quickly that 12 of the 13 miners had been found alive.
 Thirty minutes later, the rescue team told company officials that the original report was incorrect.